MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.arithmetic.multiplyandaddphasebymodularinteger.md

 ### constMultiplier : [Int](xref:microsoft.quantum.qsharp.valueliterals#int-literals)

-An integer $a$ to be added to each basis state label.
+An integer $a$ by which `multiplier` is being multiplied.
+Must be between 0 and `modulus`-1, inclusive.

 ### modulus : [Int](xref:microsoft.quantum.qsharp.valueliterals#int-literals)